rodrigue89/Swizzle/README.md

 ## What is included?

-Swizzle comes with an interpreter and debugger, and compiler support should come sooner or later.
+Swizzle comes with an interpreter and debugger, and compiler support [is in development](https://github.com/SafelySwift/Swizzle/tree/swizzle-1.0).
 You may have heard that interpreters are very slow and all that, but Swizzle is written in Swift so there is not much of a performance loss.
 The code example above takes 1 millisecond to execute, which although is slightly slow is one of the best speeds I have gotten in interpreters.
 Eventually a bytecode compiler will be built as I mentioned, and speeds are likely going to blow off the roof.
 Well, not literally.

 ## How can I use it?